 Facts and Statistics About Domestic Violence in Maryland

-MNADV tracks domestic violence-related deaths in Maryland each year.
-From 1987 through 2010, over 1,500 men, women, and children in Maryland have died as a result of domestic violence.
-Last year, from July 2009 through June 2010, was the lowest year recorded, at 38 people who died.
-For more information about domestic violence-related deaths in Maryland, visit our page on Deaths in Maryland.
+MNADV tracks domestic violence-related deaths in Maryland and releases the statistics in February of each year.
+Last year (July 2012 through June 2013), fifty people lost their lives.
+For more information about domestic violence-related deaths in Maryland, including a county-by-county breakdown, visit our page on Deaths in Maryland.

 MNADV has also developed several fact sheets about domestic violence in Maryland, which can be downloaded as PDFs:

 - About the Maryland Network Against Domestic Violence

 - Funding in Maryland

 Peace and Protective Order Statistics from the Maryland Judiciary

 The Maryland Judiciary periodically publishes information about peace and protective orders issued in Maryland.
 Here are the statistics most recently reported.
 While most protective orders are issued through District Court, Circuit Court also issues protective orders.
 Peace orders are only issued in District Court.
 The entire Maryland Judiciary Annual Statistical Abstract FY 2012 is available as a PDF here (Caution: this is an extremely large file).